-Our tour guide Alexis was very knowledgeable and entertaining.
-During this tour, I learned about the history of the city, visited some of the important landmarks, and got a good workout after walking for 2 hours.
+Our tour guide, Alexis was knowledgeable and entertaining.
+During this tour, I learned about the history of the city, visited some important landmarks, and got a good workout after walking for 2 hours.

 - Visiting the Portland Penny that decided the name of the city at the Historical Society

-- Learning about the history of Micro Breweries and Coffee Rosters
+- Learning about the history of Micro Breweries and Coffee Roasters

 - Visiting Tom McCall Waterfront Park and the fountain that changes every 20 minutes

-- Admiring the amazing number of public art exhibits on the streets
+- Admiring the remarkable number of public art exhibits on the streets

-- Learning about the 11 bridges that cross the river
+- Learning about the eleven bridges that cross the river

-- Strolling through the South Park Blocks, which span 12 city blocks.
+- Strolling through the South Park Blocks, which span twelve city blocks.
 It is a contiguous greenbelt in the center of town.

 Interesting Facts: In the early days of the Park Blocks, one square was set aside for women and children exclusively.
 This was done to protect women from drunk men.

-During this tour, we visited a microbrewery, a winery restaurant, a food truck and a creamery.
-Along the way, we learned about the various Portland neighborhood and their history.
+During this tour, we visited a microbrewery, a winery restaurant, a food truck, and a creamery.
+Along the way, we learned about the various Portland neighborhoods and their history.

-Our first stop was at the “South Park Seafood” where to tried cold smoked trout.
-I never knew you can eat cold fish, but we did and it was very good.
-The place has an oyster bar with fresh and ever-changing selection of oysters and clams.
+Our first stop was at the “South Park Seafood” where to try cold smoked trout.
+I never knew you could eat cold fish, but we did, and it was superb.
+The place has an oyster bar with a fresh and ever-changing selection of oysters and clams.

 Interesting Facts: Portland is also well known for its microbreweries.
 The abundance of Hop, Barley and fresh water nearby makes for ideal conditions to make this the beer capital of the World.

-Angie then took us to a food truck pod to try a new cuisine.
+Angie then took us to a food truck pod to try new cuisine.
 The Viking Soul Food offers Norwegian comfort food.
-Their specialty is a potato-based Crepe called “Lefse”.
-I picked the smoked Salmon wrap and it was very light and tasty.
+Their specialty is a potato-based Crêpe called “Lefse”.
+I picked the smoked Salmon wrap, and it was very light and tasty.
 The portions were large, so I saved half for later.

 I am glad I didn’t chicken out.
 I ended up having a private foodie bike tour with Neil.
 He was an excellent guide, taking me through the most interesting bike paths and stopping at some great food and drink establishments.

 Interesting Facts: A lot of coffee beans pass through Portland on its way to other states.
-So, it is natural for coffee roaster to flourish in this town.
-With more than 40 specialty coffee roaster, within the city limits, dare we say that Portland is the coffee capital of the west?
+So, it is natural for coffee roasters to flourish in this town.
+With more than forty specialty coffee roasters, within the city limits, dare we say that Portland is the coffee capital of the west?

 Where to eat

 Finally, you can’t miss the food trucks.
-They are regulated and inspected ad offers a large variety of world foods.
+They are regulated and inspected and offer a large variety of world foods.

 Here are some of my favorites:

 Voodoo or Blue-star?
-You have to try the donuts at “Voodoo Donuts” and “Blue Star Donuts”.
+You must try the donuts at “Voodoo Donuts” and “Blue Star Donuts”.
 There is a long-standing argument among locals and visitors about which one is better.
-They are both delicious, but I personally preferred Blue Star.
+They are both delicious, but I preferred Blue Star.

-Bijou Café: A very good place for a nice sit-down breakfast.
+Bijou Café: An excellent place for a nice sit-down breakfast.
 They offer the basics plus French favorites.
 I tried the mushroom & Tillamook vintage cheddar omelet.
 They also serve brunch every day.

-Pine State Biscuits: If you love biscuits then you must visit this place.
+Pine State Biscuits: If you love biscuits, then you must visit this place.
 Freshly made biscuits with your favorite toppings.
-I tried the Regina which came with over easy eggs and braised greens with hot sauce.
-Very tasty and filling.
+I tried the Regina, which came with over-easy eggs and braised greens with hot sauce.
+Delicious and filling.

 Food Trucks: I really love the food trucks in Portland.
 It is the most convenient way to try many ethnic cuisines for a reasonable price.
 You will find Mexican, Japanese, Chinese, Middle Eastern, Greek – just to name a few.

-On One day, I had a sampler of dumplings at the “Dump Truck” in downtown.
+One day, I had a sampler of dumplings at the “Dump Truck” downtown.
 My favorites were Mr. MA’s special and Potato Curry.
-Didn’t like the bacon dumpling that much.
+I didn’t like the bacon dumpling that much.

 While on tour, I got to try Norwegian at “Viking Soul Food” and Canadian at “Potato Hiro”.
 Both were new experiences and both very delicious.

 Many great choices for dinner in downtown and further away.
-You will be hard pressed to find any chain restaurants in downtown and the only fast food place I could find is McDonald’s.
+You will be hard-pressed to find any chain restaurants downtown, and the only fast-food place I could find is McDonald’s.
 This is a good thing because you are forced to try new things.

 Here are my favorites:

-India House: is a small place with very tasty traditional Indian dishes and bread.
-I ordered the Lamb combo which had the Lamb Kari and Lamb Kofta with many side dishes and Naan bread.
+India House: is a small place with delicious traditional Indian dishes and bread.
+I ordered the Lamb combo which had Lamb Kari and Lamb Kofta with many side dishes and Naan bread.
 The rice pudding was an excellent finish to a great meal.

 Le Pigeon: With an ever-changing menu of creative French dishes, you can always find something new to try.
 During my visit, I sat at the bar and watched the chef prepare my dinner.
 I decided to try the “Beef Cheek Bourguignon” and I loved it.
-The meat melts in your mouth and the side of mac and cheese was nostalgic.
-I was tempted to try the “Honey Glazed Lamb Shoulder”, but saved it for another visit.
+The meat melts in your mouth, and the side of mac and cheese were nostalgic.
+I was tempted to try the “Honey Glazed Lamb Shoulder” but saved it for another visit.
 I ended my sumptuous meal with a Crème Brule.

-They have a large selection of Kabob, Kafta and rice dishes.
-You can also order Mezza, which a large selection of small plates.
-The Mezza for 2 includes Tabouleh, Hummus, Baba Ghanouje, grass-fed Kafta Kabob, Basmati Rice and Meat Pie.
+They have a wide selection of Kabob, Kafta, and rice dishes.
+You can also order Mezza, which is a large selection of small plates.
+The Mezza for two includes Tabouleh, Hummus, Baba Ghanouje, grass-fed Kafta Kabob, Basmati Rice, and Meat Pie.

 I picked the Lamb Kabob which was served with rice and pita bread.
-The meat was cooked just right and very favorable.
+The meat was cooked exactly right and full of flavor.
 I finished my meal with my favorite dessert, the Kenafeh.
 I will definitely come back for more at Hoda’s.